mezae/pfpVolunteers/README.md

-The app was created to streamline New York Cares' Annual Winter Wishes program.
+The app was created to track volunteer hours at pfp

-## Live Example
-Browse the live Winter Wishes App at [http://winterwishes.herokuapp.com](http://winterwishes.herokuapp.com).
-For user view access use: WWT and demo2015

 ## Full-Stack Javascript
 The building blocks that assemble this Winter Wishes application: